 When is the deadline to apply?

-All of our programs have different requirements for the portfolio or audition.
+All of our programs have different requirements.
 Please view our Specific Program Requirements .

 I think I applied to the wrong program – what should I do?